HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Better handling of communication errors
 - More efficient handling of queries that fail
 - Added L2 and L3 voltages for three-phased inverters
-- Added support for multiple ECU hubs [^0]
+- Added support for multiple ECU hubs
 - Added individual Inverter Online sensors for automations
 - Ability to enable Zero Export (ECU-C and ECU-3)
 - Limit maximum Power of each panel (ECU-R-Pro, ECU-C, ECU-3)
 - dBm expression for Zigbee Signal Strength, ideally between -10dBm (best signal) and -25dBm (worst signal).

-[^0]: When you restart Home Assistant, disable all hubs except for one.
-Then one minute after each other enable one hub at a time (fixed in v2.7.0).

 > [!CAUTION]
 > - ECU entities are not migrated from the predecessor of this integration (https://github.com/ksheumaker) because the ECU-ID is now part of the ECU specific entities to enable the use of multiple ECU's.